modularml/stack-pr/README.md

 ```

-Then the tool will consider the top two commits as changes, for which we’re
+Then the tool will consider the top three commits as changes, for which we’re
 trying to create a stack.

 > **Pro-tip**: a convenient way to see what commits will be considered by